-You’ve probably heard of collaboration software, but might be unsure what the software is or how it could work for you and your business.
+You’ve probably heard of collaboration tools but might be unsure what the software is or how it could work for you and your business.
 Collaboration software is the process of sharing, processing, and managing files between several users and systems.
 The software gives remote users the ability to work simultaneously on a task or project once logged into the system.

 Why use collaboration software?

-The main advantages of collaboration tools for business is to improve the productivity amongst a group of individuals who don’t necessarily work in the same office space, at times even working across global offices.
+The main benefits of collaboration tools for business are to improve the productivity amongst a group of individuals who don’t necessarily work in the same office space, at times even working across global offices.

 It allows organisations to streamline workflows, and manage tasks through cloud-based schedules, wherever their employees are.